unb-libraries/drupal-update-github-connector/README.md

 ## Development Requirements
 +   project name and github repository name must be exactly the same.
 +   Modules must be developed in a branch named exactly the same as the 'core' string in the .info file.
-+   Tags for releases must be exactly the same as the version string in the .info file.
++   You MUST tag commits appropriately for this to work.
+Commit tags must be exactly the same as the version string in the .info file.

 ## Dependencies :
 +   pygithub